netdata/kernel-collector/README.md

 The respository has the following directory structure:

--   `artifacts`: Directory that will have the eBPF programs and shared libraries when the compilation process ends.
+-   `artifacts`: Directory that will have the eBPF programs when the compilation process ends.
 -   `includes`: Common headers
 -   `kernel`: The eBPF programs source code
--   `lib`: The libelf static used to create the shared library.
--   `library`: Codes from Linux kernel-source changed to create the shared library.
--   `libbpf_0_0_1`: An inexistent version of the libbpf library, we changed it to support old Linux kernels.
--   `libbpf`: The latest libbpf version from kernel.
--   `tools`: scripts used to verify system status before to install or test any eBPF code.
+-   `tools`: scripts used to verify system status before installing eBPF code.
--   `user`: Software to tests the eBPF program

 ## Necessary packages

-To compile the shared libraries and the eBPF programs, it will be necessary to have the following packages:
+To compile the eBPF programs, it will be necessary to have the following packages:

 -   Libelf headers
--   llvm/clang , because GCC cannot compile eBPF codes.
+-   llvm/clang, because GCC prior to 10.0 cannot compile eBPF code.
 -   Kernel headers

 The last group of files can be extracted direct from kernel source doing the following steps: